Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/requirements/non_functional/_index.md

 ### Usability

 #### Accessibility
-The applications running in the solutions will be accessed by all types of users and need to be following WCAG
+Both Altinn Studio and Application created in Altinn Studio and deployed to Altinn Apps need to follow WCAG 2.1 requirements by law.

+See details about the WCAG 2.1 requirements that applies [here](https://uu.difi.no/krav-og-regelverk/webdirektivet-og-wcag-21/wcag-21-standarden).

 #### Localisation